-- 1. The entry will consist of a tri-fold display board illustrating some person or event in history. - 2.
-The display board should have eye-catching illustrations and/or photos and messages in words. - 3.
+- 1302 Grades 6-12 - 1.
+The entry will consist of a tri-fold display or poster board illustrating some person or event in history.
+1 entry per student. - 2.
+The display board should have eye-catching illustrations and/or photos and messages in words.
+Note: if the exhibit has accessories those accessories must be clearly labeled as what they go to and a picture must be submitted of the exhibit put together for reference to staff when displaying items. - 3.
 Include who is featured (if a person), what (if an event), where, where, and why. - 4.
 Judging Criteria: - Completeness: display thoroughly covers the person or event in history - Arrangement: makes good use of the entire space without being too crowded - Quality of Construction: neatly done, pencil marks erased, no visible glue, etc. - Color: display is colorful and attractive - Illustrations: enough photos and/or illustrations to attract interest and visibly present the topic, but not so many as to overpower the message being presented - Overall Effect: eye-catching, making fairgoers want to view and read the display. - 5.
-Place the student's name, grade, and school on the front of the display board. - 6.
+Place the student's name, grade, school, division, and class number on the front bottom right corner of the display board. - 6.
 The display board can be completed by an individual student or by a team of two.
 If two students work together any awards won will be divided evenly. - 7.
 The Nebraska State Board of Agriculture shall have the right to edit, publish, or otherwise duplicate any items entered in the competition without payment to the student.